top of page

 Supporting the Lymph and Blood Flow

-The lymphatic, circulatory and nervous systems are deeply connected.
-Being able to support lymph flow by releasing tissue adhesions between lymph vessels, connective tissues, fascia, blood vessels, capillaries, and nerves for improved Lymphatic drainage support, brings the healing process to a whole new level of ease.
+The lymphatic, circulatory, and nervous systems are deeply connected.
+Supporting lymph flow by releasing tissue adhesions between lymph vessels, connective tissues, fascia, blood vessels, capillaries, and nerves brings the healing process to a whole new level of ease.

 A New Chapter of Healing

 After four gentle sessions working with scar tissue release, nerve calming, and lymphatic drainage support, Lisa began noticing steady changes.
 The tightness eased, her range of motion improved, and the aching stopped.
-Perhaps most importantly, she said she finally felt the trauma of it all easing off, and as her energy returned, she noticed feeling more at home in her body.
-Her husband said the tense expression had gone from her face after such a long time and it was nice to see her smiling and light one again.
+Perhaps most importantly, she said she finally felt the trauma of it all easing off.
+As her energy returned, she noticed feeling more at home in her body.
+Her husband said the tense expression had gone from her face after such a long time, and it was nice to see her smiling and light once again.

 Learn more about FSM here.